 At one point in time, we’ve all sat through a bad presentation.
 Whether it was a boring college lecture or a bad sales pitch, there’s nothing worse than sitting through a presentation and just wishing it would be over already.
 What’s possibly even worse than that, though?
 Being on the other side of things as a B2B sales rep and constantly facing rejection.

-The last thing you want to hear when you’ve worked hard on a B2B sales presentation is, “sorry, I’m just going to need more time to think this over.”
-Hearing this over and over again, it never gets easier.
+The last thing you want to hear when you’ve worked hard on a B2B sales presentation is, “Sorry, I’m going to need more time to think this over.”
+Hearing this over and over again never gets easier.
 Unfortunately, if your B2B sales deck has too much text, bad content, no images, and no unique differentiators, you probably won’t sell as much as you’d like.

-Selling to other businesses is not an easy feat.
-Fortunately, with an excellent B2B sales presentation, you can start delivering killer sales pitches and closing more deals.
-If you want to create the perfect sales presentation for your B2B business, here’s what you need to do if you want to sell your B2B services effectively.
+Selling to other businesses isn’t easy.
+Fortunately, with an excellent B2B sales presentation, you can start delivering killer sales pitches and close more deals.
+Here’s what you need to do if you want to sell your B2B services effectively.

 Before you even start building your sales presentation, define your who and how.
-Who are you pitching to and how are you going to solve a problem their business currently faces?
+Who are you pitching to, and how will you solve a problem their business currently faces?
 When you understand your ideal customer perfectly, you can better tailor your message to that audience.

 So, before you make a pitch deck, first identify who you are pitching to and ask yourself: